wsprtv/wsprtv.github.io/README.md

 For more information, see the [user guide](https://wsprtv.com/docs/user_guide.html).

 ## Acknowledgements
-This project utilizes [WSPR Live](https://wspr.live), a free and publicly accessible database of over 10 billion WSPR reports, hosted on [WsprDaemon's](http://wsprdaemon.org) servers.
+This project uses [WSPR Live](https://wspr.live), a free and publicly accessible database of over 10 billion WSPR reports, hosted on [WsprDaemon's](http://wsprdaemon.org) servers.

 The user interface is powered by the excellent [Leaflet](https://leafletjs.com) mapping library and the snappy [uPlot](https://github.com/leeoniya/uPlot) charts.

-## License
+## Legal

-WSPR TV is licenced under AGPL-3.0.
+**WSPR TV** is licensed under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html).

-[WSPR Live](https://wspr.live), which WSPR TV uses, has additional restrictions in its Terms of Service:
+Use of [WSPR Live](https://wspr.live) is subject to additional [Terms of Service](https://wspr.live):

-*You are allowed to use the services provided on wspr.live for your own reasearch and projects, as long as the results are accessible free of charge for everyone.
-You are not allowed to use this service for any commercial or profit oriented use cases.
-The complete wspr infrastructure is maintained by volunteers in their spare time, so there are no guarantees on correctness, availability or stability of this service.*
+> *You are allowed to use the services provided on wspr.live for your own research and projects, as long as
+the results are accessible free of charge for everyone.
+You are not allowed to use this service for any
+commercial or profit-oriented use cases.
+The complete WSPR infrastructure is maintained by volunteers in
+their spare time, so there are no guarantees on correctness, availability, or stability of this service.*